JohnReid/pyseqan/docs/source/indexes.rst

 An iterator points to a particular location in an index.
 In the case of an ESA, it identifies all the suffixes that start with a given representative substring.
-Here we used the *occurrences* property of the top down iterator to locate all the occurrences of the substring AC in the original string set.
+Here we used the *occurrences* property of the top-down iterator to locate all the occurrences of the substring AC in the original string set.
 We also used the *representative* property to access the substring the iterator refers to.
 The *replength* property is an efficient way to access the length of the representative substring.